 Who We Are.
 Individually, we each have our own core strength areas.
 For example, some of us are ethical breeders with expert knowledge in raising puppies.
 Some of us are trainers who are quickly able to troubleshoot and correct a particular dog’s behavior problems.
 Others are attorneys and lobbyists who stay abreast of the latest in canine legislation so we, as a community, can best care for our dogs.

 What We do.
 Together, we rescue Weimaraners and provide the general public with as much information as possible to responsibly own and care for them.

-Team CalWEAR: Orange Coast Weimaraner Club (our local club affiliate), Kim (President), Anne (Vice President), Garret (Secretary), Barry (Treasurer), Amy (Photographer), Prentice (Photographer), Beth, Chris, Dana, Deena, Gail, Jana, Jerry, Judy, Kathy, Linda, Louise, Maggie, Megan, Robin, Sean, and Shirley.
+Team CalWEAR: Orange Coast Weimaraner Club (our local club affiliate), Kim (President), Anne (Vice President), Garret (Secretary), Barry (Treasurer), Beth (Director), Amy (Photographer), Prentice (Photographer), Chris, Cooper, Dana, Deena, Gail, Jana, Jerry, Judy, Kathy, Linda, Louise, Maggie, Megan, Nicky, Robin, Sean, and Shirley.

 Our Core Values

 Community.
 We operate as a community of equals.
 Everyone contributes something, but no one contributes everything.
 By delegating responsibilities according to individual strengths, we are able to best serve the dogs we are all here to help.

 Due to our very limited resources and the fact that we have to draw the line somewhere, we are currently unable to take in Weimaraner mixes.
 Maybe that’ll someday change, but that’s where we’re at for now.
 Summer 2015 update: CalWEAR has committed to Scarlett (pitt bull mix) and Serena (fawn doberman mix).
 As space and resources allow, we hope to be able to care for even more.